EL246/package_tree/README.md

 The system is composed of a server class which processes connections by creating a new thread for each client and adding it to a threadpool.
 The ClientHandler processes the messages sent by a client.
-The client messages are processed by the MessageHandler which parses the messages (MessageParser.parse()) and returns a Command by passing the parsed message to a CommandCreator.
+The client messages are processed by the MessageHandler which parses the messages and returns a Command by passing the parsed message to a CommandCreator.
 Once the message is handled, the Command.execute() method is called which updates the PackageIndexer and returns a boolean signifying whether the command succeeded.
 PackageIndexer access is controlled by a read-write lock to ensure consistency and thread-safety.
 Finally, a response is returned to the client.

 #### Server
 The server opens a socket on port 8080 and accepts client connections.
-A new thread is created for each client connection, and managed by a thread pool.
-A fixed thread pool limits was chosen to save resources if the server becomes heavily loaded, although it is not necessary for 100 or less threads.
+A new thread is created for each client connection, and it is managed by a thread pool.
+A fixed thread pool was chosen.
+Although it is not necessary for <100 threads, it saves resources in cases where the server becomes heavily loaded.
 The thread pool limits the number of threads and submits excess requests to a queue.
 This can be adjusted based on expected server demand.

 #### ClientHandler
-The ClientHandler reads messages received from the the new connection socket returned from Server.accept(), on a dedicated thread.
+The ClientHandler reads messages received from the new connection socket on a dedicated thread.
 It calls the MessageHandler to handle each new line it receives.
 After handling the message, ClientHandler returns a response to the client.

 #### MessageHandler